 This is the recipe for the chicken rice soup served at Los Barrios Restaurant in San Antonio.
+If you haven't seen it, the restaurant has a great cookbook.
 We made this soup, with a few alterations, and found it to be delicious.
 It cooks in about an hour, and feeds a whole family.
 You can buy whole chickens already cut up, wrapped and for sale at most supermarkets.
 Or buy the whole bird and cut it up yourself.

 - With kitchen shears or a sharp knife, remove the wing tips from the chicken wings.
 Also cut away and discard loose chicken skin and fat deposits.